lennertsoffers/internship_lykios/technical_documentation.md

 This is achieved by the power of Redux (toolkit) and RTK Query.
 At the startup of the application all data is fetched from the backend and the store is populated.
 From now on, only modifying requests will be made to the backend.
 These modifying requests will always include the updated entity in the response body as documented in the API spec of the backend.
 The store will then be updated with the new entity of the request body.
 Updating the store also triggers re-renders for React so ui updates are also handled automatically.

-There are however some custom redux sliced apart from RTK Query.
+There are however some custom Redux sliced apart from RTK Query.
 These slices are used to persist the token and user throughout multiple sessions via the localstorage.

 #### **RTK Query abstraction**